 For example, if you set the resize dimensions at 1000×1200, an image of 2000x3000px will be resized to 1000x1500px while an image of 3000x2000px will be resized to 1800x1200px.

-Important: the resized image cannot be smaller than your largest thumbnail.
+Important: the resized image should not be smaller than your largest thumbnail.
 You could actually enter a smaller value, but then you won’t be able to regenerate your largest thumbnail afterwards if you need to.

 Resize images – Contain